explosion/spacy-course/chapters/chapter2.md

 ### Part 2

-- Rewrite the code to use the native token attributes instead of a list of `pos_tags`.
+- Rewrite the code to use the native token attributes instead of lists of `token_texts` and `pos_tags`.
 - Loop over each `token` in the `doc` and check the `token.pos_` attribute.
 - Use `doc[token.i + 1]` to check for the next token and its `.pos_` attribute.
+- If a proper noun after a verb is found, print the `token.text`.

 <codeblock id="02_07">

-- Remove the `pos_tags` – we don't need to compile a list of strings upfront!
+- Remove the `token_texts` and `pos_tags` – we don't need to compile lists of strings upfront!
 - Instead of iterating over the `pos_tags`, loop over each `token` in the `doc` and check the `token.pos_` attribute.
 - To check if the next token is a verb, take a look at `doc[token.i + 1].pos_`.